yoitsyoung/yoitsyoung.github.io/about.md

 I dream a lot.

 ## Stuff I care about:
-1. Monetary aggregates & the plumbing
+- Monetary aggregates & its plumbing
-2. Machine Learning v Econometrics
+- Machine Learning v Econometrics
-3. Decentralization preceding singularity
+- Decentralization preceding the Singularity